Vermont Online Master of Health Science MHS Programs

 - MHS Online Degree: An MHS typically exposes students to the ways that health policy, population health, and health systems interact.
 Then, students tack on a concentration to further define their professional skills and knowhow.

-- courses, and professional courses—and be entirely devoted to one topic.
+- courses, research courses, and professional courses—and be entirely devoted to one topic.
 Thus, the Master of Science might provide more in-depth study as well as a strong focus in research and data analysis

 Students could bolster their ability to think systematically and critically while they conveniently take classes online in both these tracks, but may find one more suitable than the other.